-We also understand that gender identity and sexual orientation are fluid.
-THINK Global School prides itself on being a respectful and welcoming community where students receive the communication and support they need from our counselors to feel comfortable in their own skin.
+THINK Global School also prides itself on being a respectful and welcoming community where students receive the communication and support they need from our counselors to feel comfortable in their own skin.
 We’re a school that leans heavily into our core values, with empathy (treating others with understanding, compassion, and respect) and ubuntu (connecting to a greater whole – in mutual support and community) key among them.

 So come to TGS with an open mind to those around you, but more importantly, come and be yourself!

 3) Our year-round school calendar provides plenty of time at home